Secure CheckoutPersonal information is secured with SSL technology.

-The algorithmic projection formalism describes an individual's fingerprint in interaction with the different algorithms he encounters throughout his life.
-Centered on the human user, this formalism makes it possible to distinguish the voluntary projections of an individual, his systemic projections (suffered, metadata), his projections open (public) and his projections closed.
-The global algorithmic projection of an individual is now the focus of attention (Big Data, neuro-marketing, targeted advertising, sentiment analysis, cyber-monitoring, etc.) and is used to define new concepts the ubiquity of a place and the algorithmic consent of a user.
+From Digital Traces to Algorithmic Projections describes individual digital fingerprints in interaction with the different algorithms they encounter throughout life.
+Centered on the human user, this formalism makes it possible to distinguish the voluntary projections of an individual and their systemic projections (suffered, metadata), both open (public) and closed.
+As the global algorithmic projection of an individual is now the focus of attention (Big Data, neuromarketing, targeted advertising, sentiment analysis, cybermonitoring, etc.) and is used to define new concepts, this resource discusses the ubiquity of place and the algorithmic consent of a user.

 Engineers, technicians, teachers, researchers, science students, scientists.
-Prospective, sociologists, philosophers, anthropologists, military
+Prospective audience: sociologists, philosophers, anthropologists, military professionals

 - No. of pages:

 - ISTE Press - Elsevier

 Thierry Berthier obtained his PhD in Mathematics in 1994 from the University of Sciences (Besançon), he is a lecturer at the University of Limoges.

 Bruno Teboul is a philosopher and cognitive scientist, Ph.D from University Paris-Dauphine, France, he is the co-founder of the Chaire Data Scientist at the Ecole Polytechnique, France, and is an Associate Researcher at the University of Technology of Compiègne, France.